WerIstLuka/Int/README.md

 use the build script to build ```bash build.sh```

-if you only want to test and skip building for other architectures and the debian packages use the flag `-dev`
+you can skip building for other architectures by using `-dev`

 the binaries and debian packages will be in the build directory